dejan/auto_html/README.md

     end

-## Non-ActiveModel models
+## Non-ActiveRecord models

-AutoHtml uses standard ActiveModel API meaning you can include AutoHtmlFor module (that automates transformation of the field) in any non-ActiveRecord model that uses ActiveModel.
+AutoHtml uses standard ActiveModel API, which means that you can include AutoHtmlFor module (that automates transformation of the field) in any non-ActiveRecord model that uses ActiveModel.
 Here's working [mongoid](http://mongoid.org/) example:

     class Post
       include Mongoid::Document